 Internaxx has generally high stock and ETF commission compared to other stockbrokers we tested.

-If you prefer stock trading on margin or short sale, you should check Internaxx financing rates.
+If you prefer stock trading on margin, you should check Internaxx margin rates.

-Financing rates or margin rate is charged when you trade on margin or short a stock.
+Margin rate is charged when you trade on margin.
 This means that you borrow money or stocks from your broker to trade.
 For this borrowed money/stock you have to pay interest.
-This is the financing rate.
 It can be a significant proportion of your trading costs.

 |Currency||Base Rate*||Loans < 50,000 (Base Rate + 4,99%)||Loans >50,000 (Base Rate + 2,99%)||Loans >250,000 (Base Rate +2,49%)||Loans>1,000,000 (Base Rate + 1,99%)|